You know you need an emergency fund, but how much?

-This is one of those questions that will elicit a wide range of answers.
 One expert will suggest that three months’ worth of expenses tucked away in an emergency fund will suffice.
 Another expert will scoff and say you need at least a year’s worth.
-So, really, how much should you have in your emergency fund?
+So, really, how do you determine your emergency fund amount?

 Well, it’s personal.
 I wish I could give you straightforward answer like “$10,000”.
 But, truth is, it really depends.
 I can, however, give you a few questions to ask yourself to get you started.

 Track your expenses for three months.
 Include costs related to housing, utilities, food, health insurance, and any other necessary expenses.
 You don’t have to include things you expect to cut from your budget in the event of an emergency situation, such as vacations and shopping splurges.
 Don’t ignore debt payments, though.
 Include that in your monthly expenses.
 You don’t want to be set back in your debt payoff.

 Use this monthly expense number as your starting point.

 How long would it take to find a new job (or rebound from the emergency)?

 If you are tapping into your emergency fund due to a job loss, how long would it take to secure a new job and replace the previous income?
 If you work in a field that is constantly hiring, it may only take a couple of weeks to land a new job.
 On the flip side, if the job market is saturated, you may be hunting for a few months.